Sons and mothers

 on the shore to light your path

-safely through every peri
+safely through every peril of the sea.

 But “hidden reefs” and “sudden storms” intervened.